zuozhenggh/learning-library/analytics-library/adw-oac/lab3/lab3.md

     Main areas to note here are:

-    - **Explorer**: Contains all fields from your datasets to be used in the project.
+    - **Explorer**: Contains all fields from your datasets to be used in the project

     - **Properties box**: Allows you to define the properties and parameters of the selected object.
-If it is a column it will be highlighted in blue (in the screen PROD_ID in the Explorer menu is selected), if it is a graphic from the canvas it will have a thin blue borderline around it.
+If it is a column it will be highlighted in blue (in the screen PROD_ID in the Explorer menu is selected), if it is a graphic from the canvas it will have a thin blue borderline around it

-    - **Graph Definition**: Contains definition of the selected Visualization, which fields to use and where (Axis, Filters, Trellis Groups...).
+    - **Graph Definition**: Contains definition of the selected Visualization, which fields to use and where (Axis, Filters, Trellis Groups...)

     - **Canvas**: Your play area.
 You can place your visuals here.
-You can also create more Canvases and copy/move visuals around.
+You can also create more Canvases and copy/move visuals around

 2. Now that you know a bit your way around in the **Project**, you can continue with the workshop.